portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Watchlist: manual grouping of securities.

+- Widget: A data block comprising a label and a numerical value or diagram, designed for placement on a dashboard.

 - WKN: *Wertpapierkennnummer*.
 A German six-digit alphanumeric code for the identification of a security, now replaced by the ISIN code.